The loss function for language modeling, slowly. Where the temperature knob actually lives.

 Perplexity = exp(loss)

 Perplexity is the standard metric for language model quality.
 It equals e raised to the average cross-entropy loss.
 Intuitively, perplexity is "how many words was the model choosing between on average?"
 A perplexity of 10 means the model was effectively guessing among 10 equally likely words at each step.
 Lower is better.
-GPT-2 on Wikipedia: ~35.
-GPT-4 estimated: ~5.
+GPT-2 on Wikipedia: ~35; frontier models score far lower, though exact figures are rarely published.
+One caveat: perplexities are only comparable between models that share a tokenizer — different vocabularies make the per-token numbers incommensurable.
 A perfect model would have perplexity 1.0.

 Training loop